aopsahl25/final_project/README.md

 ```
 The above program enforces that the model generate a number of type integer, outputs the integer `47`, and validates that the output is indeed an integer with the `type()` function.

 > <span style="color:gray; opacity:0.7;">**Note:** LMQL currently only supports integer constraints.
-However, the developpers have announced that support for floating point numbers and other types is planned for future releases.</span>
+However, the developers have announced that support for floating point numbers and other types is planned for future releases.</span>

 ### Choice From Set